hodlwallet/hodl-wallet-ios/README.md

 Should you need to get in contact with us for any reason please feel free to write us at support@hodlwallet.com

-You can visti our site here: [Hodlwallet.com](https://hodlwallet.com/)
+You can visit our site here: [Hodlwallet.com](https://hodlwallet.com/)

 ### WARNING: